If we want to use additional packages that is not available in Node core module, we can install them using npm, which is the Node package manager.

 To list all globally installed modules, run: npm ls -g

-When we’ve installed a package locally, it’s going to create a node_modules folder that contains all the files and packages that are needed for the package and dependencies of that package.
+When we’ve installed a package locally, it will create a node_modules folder that contains all the files and packages that are needed for the package and the dependencies of that package.

 However, when people upload their projects on Github, they won’t include the folder because its size is large.
 So when we download that project, we may need to install that folder again.